Linda Jenkins, April 02 2017

 An employee who consistently gets away with bad behavior has little incentive to change.
 This is why you should make it clear there will be consequences to the way they act.
 Your company should already exercise a disciplinary procedure, such as sending a misbehaving employee three written warnings.
 Legally, this gives you the right to terminate their employment if their bad behavior continues after their final warning.
 However, if you do not want to be forced to fire someone, you have to institute other forms of behavioral control.
 This could include eliminating any chance of promotion or salary increase.
 Whatever form the consequences will take, be straightforward with the employee so they know exactly where they stand, and make sure all of your employees are aware of your workplace policies.

 A difficult employee can have a polluting effect in a company, spreading their dissatisfaction and unhappiness to other staff and affecting the success of the business.
-By following these five tips to become a good manager who can easily handle difficult employees, you can ensure the smooth running of your business.
+By following these five tips to become a good manager who can handle difficult employees, you can ensure the smooth running of your business.

 Linda Jenkins, August 28 2015